tom-draper/api-analytics/README.md

 Data collected is only used by the analytics dashboard.

 When using API Analytics to collect analytics for your API, you are anonymous, with the API key the only link between you and you API's analytics.
 Should you lose your API key, you will have no method to access your API analytics.

+You can use the same API key across multiple APIs, but all your data will appear in the same dashboard.